CartoDB/carto-selfhosted-helm/customizations/README.md

 The actual creation of the load balancer happens asynchronously, and information about the provisioned balancer is published in the Service's `.status.loadBalancer` field.

 You can find an example [here](service_loadBalancer/config.yaml).
-Also, we have prepared a few specifics for different Kubernetes flavours, just add the config that you need in your `customizations.yaml`:
+Also, we have prepared a few specifics for different Kubernetes flavors, just add the config that you need in your `customizations.yaml`:

 - [AWS EKS](service_loadBalancer/aws_eks/config.yaml)
 - [GCP GKE](service_loadBalancer/config.yaml)